GiviMAD/rustpotter/README.md

 Another numeric value in range 0 - 1 calculated on detection.

 When using a wakeword reference the average threshold represents the similarity of the current audio mfccs against a single mfccs matrix generated by averaging the mfccs of the records used on creations.
-The averaged threshold can be used to reduce cpu usage as it aborts the detection then the averaged score is not surpassed.
+The averaged threshold can be used to reduce cpu usage as it aborts the detection when the averaged score is not enough.

 When using a wakeword model it the inverse similarity between the predicted label and the prediction for next matched label.
-It will match the score unless you are using a model trained in more that one label, so if that case it's better to set averaged threshold to 0 to disable it.
+It will match the score unless you are using a model trained for detect more that one label.

 Remember you can set the `avg_threshold` config to zero to disable using this score.

-### Audio Filters

-Rustpotter includes two audio filter implementations: a `gain-normalizer filter` and a `bass-pass filter`.

-These filters are disabled by default, and their main purpose is to improve the detector's performance in the presence of noise.

 ### Partial detections